emqx/emqx-docs/en_US/getting-started/getting-started.md

 ### Running EMQ X in containers

 Learn more about the docker image on [Docker Hub](https://hub.docker.com/r/emqx/emqx).
-Container deployment is one of the ways you can quickly start to experiment with EMQ X
+Container deployment is the quickest way to start experimenting with EMQ X

 1. Get the Docker image